 Eichberg et al. (60) reported on the success of passive immunization in chimpanzees.
 Similar to the report of Prince et al., HIVIG did not protect against a high dose viral challenge (up to 1200 TCID50), but did provide protection against a lower viral challenge dose (120 TCID50).
-When HIVIG was given in a dose of one mI/kg, with an antibody titer in the animal of 1:40 at the time of viral challenge, protection was not seen; however, when given in a dose of 10 mI/kg, with an antibody titer in the animal of 1:640 at the time of viral challenge, protection was seen, as evidenced by negative viral isolation and PCR.
+When HIVIG was given in a dose of one mI/kg, with an antibody titer in the animal of 1:40 at the time of viral challenge, protection was not seen; however, when given in a dose of 10 mI/kg, with an antibody titer in the animal of 1:640 at the time of viral challenge, protection and PCR.
 Thus, a dose response relationship was observed.